Infinityliguery/git_nem/README.md

 1.  **Initialization**: The `NetworkSimulator` is created.
 It initializes a global `Blockchain` with a genesis block and creates a specified number of `ValidatorNode` instances, each assigned a random stake.

 2.  **Transaction Generation**: In each round, the simulator creates several random `Transaction` objects.
-These transactions are "broadcast" by sending them to a few random nodes, which add them to their local mempool.
+These transactions are "broadcast" by sending them to a few random nodes, which add them to their local mempools.

 3.  **Validator Selection**: The `NetworkSimulator` calls its `select_validator` method.
 This method calculates the total stake across the entire network and chooses one `ValidatorNode` to be the block proposer for the current round.
 The selection is weighted, meaning nodes with a higher stake have a proportionally higher chance of being selected.

 4.  **Block Proposal**: The selected validator creates a new `Block`.
 It takes a set of transactions from its mempool, packages them into the block, and calculates the block's hash.

-5.  **Block Broadcasting & Validation**: The newly proposed block is "broadcast" to all other nodes in the network.
+5.  **Block Broadcasting & Validation**: The proposer "broadcasts" the newly created block to all other nodes in the network.
 Each receiving node independently performs validation checks:
     - It verifies that the block's `previous_hash` matches the hash of the last block in its own local chain.
     - It recalculates the block's hash to ensure the content has not been tampered with.
     - If all checks pass, the node adds the new block to its local copy of the blockchain.